 - Assess vulnerabilities, interdependencies, capabilities, and incident consequences

 - Develop, implement, and provide national coordination for protective programs

 - Facilitate critical infrastructure response to and recovery from all hazards

-This is accomplished through a combination of data collection, assessment, and analysis to give government officials and private sector owners and operators what they need for risk mitigation and to build resilience.
-The Division’s activities also inform Department initiatives such as infrastructure protection grant programs and research and development requirements.
+This is accomplished through a combination of data collection, assessment, and analysis to give government officials and private sector owners and operators enhancement options to mitigate risk and build resilience.
+The Division’s activities also inform Department initiatives, such as infrastructure protection grant programs and research and development requirements.

 Leadership and Organization

-The Protective Security Coordination Division is led by Director Linda Solheim.
+The Protective Security Coordination Division is led by Acting Director Scott Breor.

 The Division's work covers the following areas:

 - Field operations through Regional Directors and Protective Security Advisors

 - Critical Infrastructure Vulnerability Assessments